ForestAdmin/agent-nodejs/docs/under-the-hood/queries/filters.md

 # Paging

-A paging clause tells your connector which page of the data should be retrieved.
+A paging clause tells the connector which page of the data should be retrieved.

 ## Examples